 Phrase Searching - PITTCat+ allows for phrase searching with the use of “ “.
 For example, the search "pittsburgh renaissance" will find items with the phrase pittsburgh renaissance in them.

 Wildcard and Truncation – You can use wildcards (* and ?) symbols to search PITTCat+.

-If we do not have a particular book, article or other resource in our collection, you can borrow it from another campus or local, national or worldwide library through our free interlibrary loan services.
+Although worldwide access to physical materials is very limited at this time, if we do not have electronic access to a particular book, article, or other resource in our collection, you can request access locally or from another library through our free interlibrary loan services.